Research

 Protein-RNA cross-linking

 More recently, we have extended our cross-linking scope to study protein-RNA complexes.
 This opens up new possibilities to study interactions between these two important classes of biomolecules.
 In collaboration with Frédéric Allain’s group at ETH we have established CLIR-MS, a method based on photochemical cross-linking that allows the localization of interaction sites at single residue level for amino acids and nucleotides.
-We are currently working on further improving the method and applying it to target complexes of biological and clinical interest.
+Our follow-up work includes the development of refined methods, dedicated software, and applications of the technology.

 Selected publications:

 The importance of data and reporting standards in science is often overlooked, but standards increase transparency and fulfil an important role in helping methods gain acceptance in the wider scientific community.
-Alexander has made contributions to standards established by the HUPO Proteomics Standard Initiative’s MIAPE guidelines and mzIdentML standard.
-He was also Swiss delegate for the COST Action BM1403 on Native MS and related methods (external page link) that established guidelines and best practices in the fields of native mass spectrometry, hydrogen/deuterium exchange and cross-linking.
-From this emerged a community-wide study on cross-linking practices, jointly organized by Alexander and Andrea Sinz (Halle).
+Alexander has made contributions to standards established by the HUPO Proteomics Standard Initiative and the Protein Data Bank.
+The group participated in community initiatives such as CASP, and Alexander co-authored several position papers on the future development of cross-linking MS.

 Selected publications: